stableversion/pages/content/posts/listen-to-time-again/index.md

 > kors k ［Remixed by Sota Fujimori］- Love Is Eternity ～SF SYNTH TRANCE MIX～

-No matter how many times I listened to it, it never got boring and still gives me the same feeling it did two years ago.
-It's very significant, so much so that I've written a poem about it, though you won't see it, at least not now.
+No matter how many times I listened to it, it never got old, and still gives me the same feeling it did two years ago.
+It allowed me to dream again, and make countless stories in my head.
+And if you ever wonder why my creations always have some cringy backstory or explanation to them, that's why.

 ```
 kors k